MarcosSilvaDev/blog/README.md

-# Blog simple Ruby on Rails
+# Blog simple with  Ruby on Rails

 ## Technologies used